This post may contain affiliate links. Please see my disclosure policy for details.

 Coming from the West, some people may feel bad about it but you have to get over that.
 As soon as they’ve engaged in conversation with you they will expect something and won’t give up.

-The only time I really kick off is if someone touches me or pulls my clothes/hair, that I don’t like.
+The only time I really kick-off is if someone touches me or pulls my clothes/hair, that I don’t like.
 But usually, just telling them ‘don’t touch’ makes them stop.
 Or, you can make a little scene and they will go running!

 A lot of the tourism here you’ll find is connected, hotels have connections with boat sellers, taxis also have connections with tourist shops and it’s all there to get your money.

-Watch out for scams
+3. Watch out for Varanasi cremation ghat scams

-Something like 30% of people in Varanasi have employment, so there are tonnes of scams for tourists in operation.
+Something like 30% of people in Varanasi has employment, so there are a ton of scams for tourists in operation.

 - A better view: They will ask you if you want a better view of the cremations and then ask for a horrendous amount of money

-- Half way house: They will take you to a half way house and claim it’s people who are waiting to die, my tour guide and friends have verified this simply isn’t true.
-But a way to pull on your heart strings
+- Halfway house: They will take you to a halfway house and claim it’s people who are waiting to die, my tour guide and friends have verified this simply isn’t true.
+But a way to pull on your heartstrings

 - Rickshaw scams: You have to negotiate a lot in Varanasi for a 3 wheeler, and if you’re new you may be taken on a wild goose chase to find your hotel.
 Always say you have a booking already (even if you don’t) That way they won’t take you to a place they will get commission